Methodology

 How It Works

 March Metrics uses publicly available data and historical pattern matching to estimate each team's tournament potential.
-Here's how the Power Rating works.
+Here's the methodology, the data behind it, and what actually predicts March success.

 Power Rating (0-100)